evolute-pt/dbtransfer/README.md

 ## Downloading and running DBTransfer
 For now you, to run DBTransfer, you need to check out the project, and compile it, using:
-- ant jar
+- mvn package

+This will create a ./target/dbtransfer-1.0-SNAPSHOT.jar

 After this, you have to run the tool, using:

-- java -jar dbtransfer.jar _**dbtransfer.properties**_
+- java -jar dbtransfer-1.0-SNAPSHOT.jar  _**dbtransfer.properties**_

 You have to create a properties file, like the ones in the examples.

 ## What needs to be done.. right away!
-Improve the output, and enable Maven on the project.
+Improve the output, ~~and enable Maven~~ on the project.
 Feel free to help out!

 ## Sponsors